 After graduating from Cambridge University with a BA in Maths, James joined the Cambridgeshire County Council’s IT department as a trainee programmer on the IBM mainframe.
 He then switched to the booming PC Database development team, and has been programming databases ever since – on Foxpro, Access, SQL Server and Oracle – using a variety of application tools.
 Projects there included helping develop the County website, developing the internal phone book database & website, and a large financial data warehouse reporting system.

 In December 2006, having enjoyed a 15-year tenure at CCC, James joined the Unit as the Data Manager.
 His work here is varied, but the focus is on designing & building database applications that capture and validate study data, along with keeping that data available and secure for research staff.
-He also works with the Qualtrics and RedCap platforms for secure data entry.
+He also works with the Qualtrics and RedCap platforms for secure data entry & collection.

 James is a member of the multi-disciplinary cross-group CPRD@Cambridge team, who focus on using ‘big data’ from GP systems around the country to answer a variety of research questions on disease diagnosis and drug prescribing in primary care.
 He is also currently a member of the IPCAS TRIAL, SAFER Programme, Optimise HF-pEF Study, iQUIT-IP Trial and PAM Programme teams.